 How to Make a Fire Truck Cake

 A fire engine is a great idea for kids’ birthday celebrations.
-It is a fun cake to have but also so much learning involved.
+It is a fun cake to have, but it also involves so much learning.
 Kids are always so fascinated with the fire truck, its color, the siren, the hose, and the firemen.
 Here’s how I made my Rhea’s fire truck cake tutorial.

 Recipes